privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 an optimal way from the device.
 This can help reduce [RemarketingInput][9] payload size, optimize latency even further and reduce network bandwidth cost for both SSPs and DSPs._**

 ```
 syntax = "proto3";
 // A BuyerInput includes data that a buyer (DSP) requires to generate bids.
 message BuyerInput {
- // InterestGroup (a.k.a CustomAudience) includes name, Key Value lookup keys,
+  // InterestGroup (a.k.a CustomAudience) information passed from the client.
- // signals and other optional fields.
-Each CustomAudience will be passed into
- // the active generateBid script in the bidding service.
   message InterestGroup {
+    // Required.
-   // Name or tag of Custom Audience (a.k.a Interest Group).
+    // Name or tag of Interest Group (a.k.a Custom Audience).
     string name = 1;

-   // Keys to lookup from Buyer Key/Value service.
+    // Required to fetch real time bidding signals from buyer's key/value
-   // NOTE: CA / IG name would be another lookup key besides the keys in this
-   // field when the Buyer KV lookup happens from BuyerFrontEnd.
-It is
-   // recommended to a Buyer that CA / IG name is not added to
-   // `bidding_signals_keys` so that less redundant data is shipped server
-   // side.
-Client (Android or Browser) should check and remove IG / CA name
-   // from `bidding_signals_keys` so redundant / duplicate data is not sent
-   // over the wire.
+    // server.
     repeated string bidding_signals_keys = 2;

+    // Optional.
+    // Hash of ad_render_url generated by the DSP / Buyer and passed to the
+    // client.
+Then client passes this in InterestGroup if available.
+    // Note: If the Buyer doesn't generate the ad_render_id, then their
+    // GenerateBid() should dynamically generate the url for the bid.
+The
+    // winning ad render url returned back to the client will be validated with
+    // the Interest Group information on the client.
+    int64 ad_render_id = 3;

+    // Optional.
-   // User bidding signal that may be ingested during bidding and/or filtering.
+    // User bidding signal that may be ingested during bidding.
-   // This is part of InterestGroup JSON object that is an argument to GenerateBid;
-   // corresponding key in JSON is `userBiddingSignals`.
     // This is a JSON array.
-   google.protobuf.Value user_bidding_signals = 3;

-   // The object "ads" is a JSON object that is an
-   // argument to GenerateBid.
-This object contains multiple ad objects.
-Each
-   // ad contains "renderUrl" and "metadata" as objects.
-This is a JSON array.
-   // Note: Our goal is to optimize and work with Adtechs to find solutions
-   // such that less data is passed in the `ads` object from the client.
-   google.protobuf.Value ads = 4;
+    google.protobuf.ListValue user_bidding_signals = 4;

     // Required for bidding.
     // Contains filtering data, like Frequency Cap.
     oneof DeviceSignals {
       // A JSON string constructed by Android that includes Frequency Cap
       // information.
       string android_signals = 5;

       // A JSON string constructed by the browser, containing information that
-     // the browser knows like previous wins of ads / Frequency Cap information.
+      // the browser knows like previous wins of ads / Frequency Cap
+      // information and additional signals required for bidding.
       string browser_signals = 6;
     }
   }

- // The Interest Groups (a.k.a Custom Audiences) corresponding to the Buyer.
+  // The Interest Groups (a.k.a Custom Audiences) owned by the buyer.
   repeated InterestGroup interest_groups = 1;

- // First party user_id owned by the Buyer.
- // This can be an additional bidding signal key for Buyer Key Value lookup.
- // E.g.- Buyer may use this to lookup ads, user_bidding_signal from Key/Value
- // server to optimize payload sent from the client.
- string buyer_1p_user_id = 2;

- // The Id is specified by the buyer to support coordinated experiments with
- // the buyer's Key/Value services.
- int32 experiment_group_id = 3;
 }
 ```